 I’m struggling today.
 I dropped my senior cat off at his foster home yesterday and said (a temporary) goodbye.
 He is stressed, of course.
 I’m sad.
 And I carry the burden of guilt.
 I wasn’t feeling the guilt before I left him there, but it turned on full force today.

-Saying goodbye is nOt easy
+Saying goodbye is not easy

 Maybe it’s the reality of it.
 Maybe it’s just sinking in that we are moving very far away.
 No one is guilting me about my sweet cat.
 My mom will be caring for both my kitties, because she is a saint, really.
-But I am burdening her.
+However, I am burdening her.
 He’s a pretty old cat and she is basically going to be caring for him for the rest of his life.
 He has special needs and won’t likely still be living when we return to the USA.

 I’m still uncertain about whether one or both dogs will be able to join us in Mexico (one is a bulldog and they are pretty much not allowed to fly due to their smooshed noses).
 Getting information on these things has taken an infuriatingly long time.
 Update: Both dogs were able to join us in Mexico via 3 day road trip!
 Additionally, my senior cat, Draco, has fully recovered from his ailments and fully accepted my mom as his person.

 This is the worst part so far